Prioritizing K-12 Public Education

-Revised and Approved August 2024
+Revised August 2025

 COSSBA REQUESTS:

-Support the nation’s public education system by stopping the diversion of federal funding to non-public school choice options, vouchers, tax credit, and ESA programs.
+Support the nation’s public education system by stopping the diversion of federal funding

 ISSUE HISTORY:

 K-12 public education has long been viewed as a pillar of our nation’s democracy.
 It is an underpinning for civic engagement, quality of life, and economic opportunity.
-Study after study highlights that high quality public education produces students who are healthier, wealthier, and more engaged citizens.
-Studies have also substantiated that supporting public education does make a difference—investments in public education result in many positive externalities for communities, states, and the nation.
+Study after study highlights that high-quality public education produces students who are healthier, wealthier, and more engaged citizens.
+Studies have also substantiated that supporting public education does make a difference; investments in public education result in many positive externalities for communities, states, and the nation.

-For more than three decades state legislatures, and more recently Congress, have debated the pros and cons of school choice to introduce “competition” and drive improvement in student achievement outcomes.
-Conceptually, school choice is designed to empower the rights of parents to choose the most proper school setting for their children, be it a public school (traditional or charter), private school, or home school.
+For more than three decades, state legislatures and, more recently, Congress, have debated the pros and cons of school choice to introduce “competition” and drive improvement in student achievement outcomes.
+Conceptually, school choice is designed to empower the rights of parents to choose the most proper school setting for their children, be it a public school (traditional or charter), private school, or homeschool.
 Other policy levers have emerged that further spur the notion of choice, including a multitude of tax credit programs and Education Scholarship Accounts (ESA) that function like a consumer Health Savings Account.
-For example, Arizona in 2022 passed a universal ESA program for all K-12 education students.
+For example, in 2022, Arizona passed a universal ESA program for all K-12 education students.

 According to research and reports from the Education Commission of the States, the landscape of school choice in states across the nation includes:

-• 23 voucher programs in 13 states and the District of Columbia
+23 voucher programs in 13 states and the District of Columbia;

-• (https://www.ecs.org/50-state-comparison-private-school-choice-2024/) 14 states with ESA programs (https://www.ecs.org/50-state-comparison-private-school-choice-2024/)
+14 states with ESA programs;

-• 25 scholarship tax credit programs in 21 states (https://www.ecs.org/50-state-comparison-private-school-choice-2024/)
+25 scholarship tax credit programs in 21 states; and

 Position Paper